Dr. med. Dirk Manski

 Morphology:

-The extracellular form of Chlamydia are elementary bodies (diameter 0.3 μm), the intracellular multiplication creates intracellular inclusion bodies.
+The extracellular forms of Chlamydia are elementary bodies (diameter 0.3 μm); the intracellular multiplication creates intracellular inclusion bodies.

 Mycoplasma:

-Mycoplasma cause 20% of NGU.
+Mycoplasma causes 20% of NGU.
 Important species are Mycoplasma genitalis and Ureaplasma urealyticum.
-Mycoplasma are bacteria without cell wall, they grow optional anaerobic and as extracellular parasites on epithelial cells.
+Mycoplasma grows optional anaerobic and as extracellular parasites on epithelial cells.

 Morphology:

-Lack of a cell wall.
-For Microscopy use Giemsa staining.
+Mycoplasmas are spherical to filamentous cells without cell walls; for microscopy, use Giemsa staining.
 Size between 0.1–0.6 μm.

 Gram-positive bacteria: